moxiegirl/swarm/docs/install-w-machine.md

 ## Create three VMs running Docker Engine

+This evaluation is intended for users on Mac OSX and Windows.
+Neither of these operating systems run Docker Engine natively.
+For this reason, you'll use Docker Machine to provision three VMs in Virtualbox.
+The VMs will run a small-footprint Linux OS, `boot2docker.iso`, that can host and run the Docker Engine software.
+Once you create three VMs, you can use the Swarm interactive container to cluster and run Swarm on the three virtual Linux hosts.

 1. Open a terminal on your computer.
 Use Docker Machine to list any VMs in VirtualBox.

 		$ docker-machine ls